Trade Policy Alert Services Compared: Which Catches Your Change

 How does Compliance Radar handle Section 122 reciprocal tariff changes?

 Section 122 is the highest-velocity tariff layer in 2026.
-Compliance Radar monitors USTR Section 122 proclamations continuously, matches each change to the affected HTS codes, and notifies users whose catalogs include those codes within hours of publication.
+GingerControl's Compliance Radar monitors Section 122 proclamations continuously, matches each change to the affected HTS codes, and notifies users whose catalogs include those codes within hours of publication.
 The alert includes the proclamation text, the new rate, the effective date, and recommended actions (typically: verify your filing rate for entries after the effective date, evaluate protest rights for entries between the proclamation and effective dates).

 Try Compliance Radar with Your Own Catalog

 Try GingerControl's Compliance Radar at gingercontrol.com/products/compliance-radar.
 Compliance Radar is the first-of-its-kind closed-loop personalized trade policy alert service, matching alerts to the specific HTS codes you import or export and pairing each alert with recommended actions.
+GingerControl is a trade compliance AI platform that helps importers, exporters, and customs brokers classify products, simulate tariff costs, and track policy changes.

 GingerControl is not just a tool.
 We work with importers, exporters, customs brokers, and compliance teams on process consulting, digital transformation strategy, and end-to-end custom system development.
 Talk to our team about integrating Compliance Radar into your existing compliance workflow.